Aviral-Gupta101/GCP-Infrastructure-Automation/README.md

 This project provisions GCP infrastructure using Terraform with a modular structure.
 It creates a VPC network, a VM running Apache on Debian 11, and a Cloud Storage bucket with a data retention policy.

+The project is integrated with Terraform Cloud for centralized state management.
+Terraform Cloud securely stores the Terraform state file, enabling state locking, versioning, and collaboration among team members.
+This prevents conflicts during concurrent updates and ensures infrastructure consistency across environments.

 ---

 ## 📁 Project Structure